0 Part Course |

 • Selective receivables vs the whole turnover – how does it differ in approach?

-The impact of the Business Contract Terms (Assignment of Receivables) Regulations 2018 on receivables finance agreements
+The Business Contract Terms (Assignment of Receivables) Regulations 2018 on Receivables Finance Agreements: The Impact

 • What do the regulations do?